YINI-lang/YINI-spec/YINI-Specification.md

 See also Section 12.2, "Well-Formedness Requirements", for formal validation criteria.

 ### 13.1.
-Top-Level Sections and Implicit Root
+Top-Level Sections and Document Root

 A YINI document may contain both explicit top-level sections and, in lenient mode only, top-level members that are not placed inside any explicit section.
 Such members are referred to here as **orphan members**.

 #### 13.1.1.
 Lenient Mode: Orphan Members
-In lenient mode, orphan members MAY be accepted.
+In lenient mode, orphan members are permitted and MUST be accepted.
 NOTE: In strict mode, orphan members are forbidden.

-In lenient mode only, an implementation MUST expose accepted orphan members in a well-defined way.
-The preferred behavior is to mount orphan members directly onto the parsed result, alongside explicitly defined top-level sections.
-If the underlying platform, host language, or target representation does not allow this cleanly, orphan members MUST instead be placed under an implicit section named `base`.

-Accepted orphan members SHOULD be exposed as direct members of the parsed root object, alongside explicitly defined top-level sections.
+In the abstract YINI data model, orphan members MUST be mounted directly on the document root alongside explicitly defined top-level sections.

 For example: